-Having enough food to eat, money to pay the bills, and a safe place to call home are among the things that are essential for good health.
-That’s why Kaiser Permanente operates an online community resource directory and dedicated phone line to help people find community programs and resources in their area.
+Having enough food to eat, money to pay the bills, and a safe place to call home is essential for good health.
+That’s why Kaiser Permanente launched the Kaiser Permanente Community Support Hub.

 Unmet social needs affect health and well-being.

 In 2020, Kaiser Permanente surveyed over 10,000 members to learn whether they were struggling to meet their basic needs.
 At the time, 63% of our members had at least 1 social risk factor — such as financial strain or food insecurity — that impacted their health.

 In 2022, we reached out to those same 10,000 members and found that 68% of Kaiser Permanente members have at least 1 social need, and nearly 20% have more than 3 — with financial strain, lack of social connection, food insecurity, and housing instability identified as significant concerns.
 Additionally, members with any social need were 6 times more likely to report fair or poor mental/emotional health and 3 times more likely to report fair or poor physical health.

 These results show us how social health continues to be an inflection point that — as our programs grow and reach more people — could play a significant role in improving health and health equity.

 “Even when members have their basic needs met, unexpected hardships, such as an illness or job loss, make it challenging to live a safe, secure, healthy life,” said Nolan Chang, MD, executive vice president of strategy, corporate development, and finance for The Permanente Federation.
 “There are many social factors that can affect the health of our members, and that’s why it’s so critical to ensure they get connected to the resources they need.”